DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Custom CSS

 You can use Custom CSS to customize the positioning of Language Switcher Dropdown.<br>
-Recommendation: Please use combination of (right and bottom) or (left and bottom) and keep the rest field as empty for better dropdown positioning.
+Recommendation: Please use combination of (right and bottom) or (left and bottom) and keep the other fields empty for better dropdown positioning.

 ![dropdown_position](./images/DOTA_Web/CustomCSS.png)